-The development of the Systemwide interacted shall be aligned to the design technical assurance review stages, and progress presented and assessed against the criteria established for the 30%, 60%, and 90% stage Design Gote Review.
+The development of the Systemwide interfaces shall be aligned to the design technical assurance review stages, and progress presented and assessed against the criteria established for the 30%, 60%, and 90% stage Design Gate Review.
 Progress will be checked per package per design gate stage.

-Canary Wharf and Woorwich Stations
+Canary Wharf and Woolwich Stations

 Canary Wharf group are in contract with CRL to provide a design for, and construct, the new Crossrail station at Canary Wharf.
 For the purposes of interface management, the provisions made under the applicable Development Agreements are to be followed.
 Interfacing is facilitated through the CRL Design Interface Manager CW & BH.
-There are a number of technical interfaces between the station works, which are to be designed and constructed by CWG and interfaces between the station works, which are to be designed and constructed by CWG and interfaces and any changes from that have been by formal instruction.
-The development Agreements and any changes from that have been by formal instruction.
+There are a number of technical interfaces between the station works, which are to be designed and constructed by CWG and the Rail Systems' works to be delivered by CRL.
+These were agreed in the Development Agreements and any changes from that have been by formal instruction.
 The development of the interfaces has been through interface meetings and by the review/comments of CWG design submissions.

-Berke y Homes have provided the new Crossrail station box at Woolwich.
+Berkeley Homes have provided the new Crossrail station box at Woolwich.
 For the purposes of interface management, the provisions made under the applicable Development Agreements are to be followed.
 Interfacing is facilitated through the ME Woolwich Station and the CRL Design Interface Manager CW & BH.
 The station box to tunnel interface is subject to the appropriate C122 ICD.
 The reference [6] should be consulted as it describes the primary structural interfaces between the fit-out structure designed and built by CRL (C158) and the station box designed and built by Berkeley Homes.